Before starting your doctorate – acceptance, registration, enrolment

 - whether an assessment of eligibility process needs to be initiated and

-- will communicate its results to the PhD office.
+- will communicate its results to the Doctoral Office.

 It may take up to two months before the final decision is made.
 Please refrain from making any enquiries during this time.
-As soon as the PhD office has received the results, it will contact you by post.
+As soon as the Doctoral Office has received the results, it will contact you by post.

 Once I have received my notification of acceptance, I can